Your Dependable Evaporation Desalination System Manufacturer

 Your Evaporation Desalination Systems in China

-All the evaporative desalination systems we provide are industrial intelligent design, attention to detail, easy to operate and maintain.
+All the evaporative desalination systems we provide are industrial intelligent design, and attention to detail, is easy to operate and maintain.
 We customize systems to treat different wastewater according to customer needs, and they are used in many purification facilities around the world.

 NEWater Evaporation Desalination System Technologies

 Thermal Vapor Compression (TCV): The same method as multiple-effect distillation but with a different source of thermal energy to generate distilled water.